AlbertSolomon/itsTimeToGO/README.md

 Learn Go

-Trting to Learn everything about GO as quick as possible.
+Trying to Learn everything about GO as quick as possible.